bas080/patroon/README.md

 The array pattern assumes that the array has rest elements.
 It's a design choice which avoids adding additional helpers with little to no downsides.

-In case the seamingly unexpected case seems truely unexpected; I suggest you think of patterns as a subset of the value you are trying to match.
+In case the seemingly unexpected case seems truly unexpected; I suggest you think of patterns as a subset of the value you are trying to match.
 In the case of arrays. `[1,2]` is a subset of `[1,2,3]`. `[2,3]` is not a subset of `[1,2,3]` because arrays also care about the order of elements.